rarensu/amp-mut-fuser/README.md

 A working FUSE filesystem consists of three parts:

-1. The **kernel driver** that registers as a filesystem and forwards operations into a communication channel to a userspace process that handles them.
+1. The **kernel driver** (part of the operating system) that registers as a filesystem and forwards operations into a communication channel to a userspace process that handles them.
-1. The **userspace library** (libfuse) that helps the userspace process to establish and run communication with the kernel driver.
+1. The **userspace library** (e.g., `fuser` and/or `libfuse`) that helps the userspace process to establish and run communication with the kernel driver.
-1. The **userspace implementation** that actually processes the filesystem operations.
+1. The **userspace implementation** (your code here) that actually processes the filesystem operations.

 The kernel driver is provided by the FUSE project, the userspace implementation needs to be provided by the developer.
 FUSE-Rust provides a replacement for the libfuse userspace library between these two.
 This way, a developer can fully take advantage of the Rust type interface and runtime features when building a FUSE filesystem in Rust.